What are the best spices for flu?

 After trying out lots of combinations on my own, and testing them to see what really works, I found the 3 spices and herbs that pack in the flu-fighting benefits.

 Feeling healthy is one of our first and basic needs to being able to accomplish anything in our life.
 When we feel good, we can direct our energy to other things in our life.
-If we dont, that is the only thing we can think about — because our health impacts everything.
-Today I am sharing my 3 favorite flu-fighting and healing herbs and spices.
+If we don’t, that is the only thing we can think about — because our health impacts everything.
+Today I am sharing my 3 favorite spices for flu and healing herbs and spices.

 1. Ginger (reduces coughing and sore throat)

-Ginger contains chemicals that reduce nausea and inflammation and improves digestion of nutrients.
+Ginger contains chemicals that reduce nausea and inflammation and improves the digestion of nutrients.
 It soothes sore throats and reduces persistent coughing.
+(1)